hark130/keen-risk/slides_raw/06_15-C-Prog_Definitions.rst

 	From: https://stackoverflow.com/a/2456882
 	"When you write source code, you access the library through an API.
 Once the code is compiled, your application accesses the binary data in the library through the ABI."

+	If "seeing" would help the students better understand an API...

+	man stdio  # The standard input/output library function list (along with some defined macros)

+	man 3 puts  # Shows the API for "output of characters and strings" functions

 ----